 The SMF may request the EASDF to include an EDNS Client Subnet (ECS) option in the DNS Query message as defined in IETF RFC 7871 [18].
+The information for the EASDF to build the ECS option may either be included in the DNS rule or in a Baseline DNS Action Information Template (BD AIT); in the latter case, the DNS rule shall refer to the corresponding BD AIT ID.

 - DISCARD DNS message.